UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Definition:** The phase after completing a quest, allowing continuation of the same activity without pledging additional CP.
 - **Rules:**
-  - **Activity Continuation:** Continue performing the same activity daily.
+  - **Activity Continuation:** Continue performing the same activity daily, using the specific amount defined when the activity was created.
   - **Streak Maintenance:** Maintain your consecutive day count for the purpose of continuing the activity, but note that days in inertia are not counted towards reward calculations in future quests.
 - **Rewards:**
   - **CP Reward per Todo:** Remains constant during inertia, equal to the reward on the last day of the quest.